Franck-Dernoncourt/Stack-Exchange-Image-Dataset/README.md

 Example: TODO

-**Important**: you'll run into issues using the dataset with Windows because of the filenames in this dataset are case-sensitive (following i.stack.imgur.com naming convention), while [Windows mostly case-insensitive](https://superuser.com/q/165975/116475).
+**Important**: you'll run into issues using the dataset with Windows because of the filenames in this dataset are case-sensitive (following i.stack.imgur.com naming convention), while Windows [is](https://superuser.com/q/165975/116475) mostly case-insensitive.
 To use Windows, one strategy would be to rename files (e.g., adding an underscore after any lowercase letter).

 # Dataset Statistics